claudiazi/HeatwaveCalculation/README.md

 ## Output

-The application produces two CSV files:
+The application produces two CSV files in the `results` directory:
-- `heatwaves.csv`: Contains information about heatwaves
+- `results/heatwaves.csv`: Contains information about heatwaves
-- `coldwaves.csv`: Contains information about coldwaves
+- `results/coldwaves.csv`: Contains information about coldwaves

 Each file includes the following columns:
 - From date: Start date of the extreme weather period